DanievdMerwe/CMPG-323-Overview---31648029/README.md

 The project has a Tabular, Status, Sprint, Linked Assessment and Custom view.
 These views display the information of tasks to do, deadlines, classes, and everything that needs to be done in various ways.

 Project 2 -
+* Project 2 was made up of a repository with Visual Studio code to make an API.
+We then hosted it in Azure and used swagger so that it can be used.
+The README file explains how users should use the API and how it works.

 Project 3 -